DefragLabs/frontend-guidelines/js/README.md

 * Call `unregister()` in `index.js` filed instead of `registerServiceWorker()`.

-2. Adding "Cache-Control": "no-store, no-cache" line to server side response header.
+2. Adding "Cache-Control": "no-store, no-cache" line to server side response header only for index.html location.